 - After the installation – If a clay tile roof is left undisturbed, it can last for 100+ years.
 However, if someone walks incorrectly on the clay tiles or if a large enough object (branch, etc.) hits the surface, clay tiles can break relatively easily.

 Additionally, cold temperatures and repeated freezing and thawing can weaken Spanish clay tiles, which is why this roof type is most common in warmer climates.

-Heavy – Clay roof tiles are some of the heaviest materials out there that you can install on your roof.
+Heavy – Clay roof tiles are some of the heaviest materials you can install on your roof.
 Depending on the style and size, Spanish clay tiles can weigh anywhere from 8 to 15 pounds per square foot.
 This is partially a good thing, as the heavier the material, the harder it is for it to be lifted off of the roof deck.
-However, it tends to be more on the negative side because the added weight puts more of a strain on the building structure.
-That’s why it’s critical to ensure the building frame can withstand the extra weight, and your roof deck is strong enough to support the roof.
+However, it tends to be more negative because the added weight puts more of a strain on the building structure.
+That’s why it’s critical to ensure the building frame can withstand the extra weight and your roof deck is strong enough to support the roof.

-Limited color options – Spanish tiles are most commonly known for their reddish-orange color, which are made of either clay or terracotta.
+Limited color options – Spanish tiles are most commonly known for their reddish-orange color, which is made of either clay or terracotta.
 While the red/orange color does fit with some architectural looks, it’s not suitable for every building or homeowner, which may or may not be a drawback.
 However, specialty colors are available upon request, including blues, greens, blacks, or whites, but you will have to pay a higher price for the coated tiles.
-However, if you do want the colors available for metal roofing, you have the option to choose metal tiles that have the same look as Spanish clay tiles.
+However, if you want the colors available for metal roofing, you can choose metal tiles with the same look as Spanish clay tiles.